blackshibe/android_device_sony_pdx201_a12/README.md

 # TWRP device tree for Xperia 10 II

-Adapted for Android 12 based on kernel info from from https://github.com/lineageos-on-pdx201 and twrpdtgen.
+adapted for Android 12 based on kernel info from from https://github.com/lineageos-on-pdx201 and twrpdtgen.

+## Status

+-   boots to kernel
+-   adb connects
+-   display works
+-   touchscreen is broken
+-   FBE is broken

 ## Compiling